cyberredcoat/Redcoats-in-Crimea/README.md

 ### Battles
 #### Battle of the Alma
-Form the lune by commanding your regiment to fight the enemy regiment who no one else is heading towards
+Form the line by commanding your regiment to fight the enemy regiment who no one else is heading towards

 #### Battle of Inkerman: Home Ridge
 Defend your allies by fighting the enemy regiment which just entered the battle from the north.